 With a professional background in physics and aeronautical engineering, Dr. Miller went on to receive his surgical training from Duke University Medical Center.

 In addition to his extensive surgical instruction, he also underwent SmartLipo and VASER Hi-Definition Liposculpture training at the Advanced Body Sculpting Institute in Denver, Colorado.
 He has since been awarded a fellowship by the American Heart Association (First author publication: BMC Neuroscience 2005, 6:63 ) and was nominated for the Golden Apple Award for his outstanding dedication to medical student education.

-Dr. Miller is involved with his patients every step of the way, from their initial consultation all the way through follow-up and beyond.
-If you would like to meet Dr. Miller, and discuss with him your interest in a Body Contouring procedure, feel free to schedule a complimentary one-on-one consultation.
+Dr. Miller is involved with his patients every step of the way, from their initial consultation to their follow-up appointment.
+If you would like to meet Dr. Miller and discuss what body contouring could do for you, schedule a complimentary consultation today.

 Aliabadi H, Miller J, Radnakrishnan S, Mehta AI, Thomas K, Selznick L, Goldberg R, Grant G, Fuchs H. Spontaneous intrauterine “ping-pong” fracture: review and case illustration.
 Neuropediatrics.
 2009 Apr;40(2):73-5.
 Epub 2009 Oct 6.